-A course is the main learning entity in eFront Pro.
+A course is the main learning entity in eFrontPro.

-The Courses section allows you to see all courses in a tabular listing with buttons to edit or delete or export a specific course (1) , and contains a search box for quickly finding the course you want to view or edit.
-The courses list can be downloaded as an Excel-compatible CSV file (2).
+The Courses section allows you to see all courses in a tabular listing with buttons to edit or delete or export a specific course (1) and contains a search box for quickly finding the course you want to view or edit.
+The course list can be downloaded as an Excel-compatible CSV file (2).

-After selecting a course, the user will get to the course's dashboard where he/she can view or edit the course units and content, view or edit its Properties, and assign or remove Users, Branches, Skills and Jobs, or view the corresponding course report through the respective tabs.
+After selecting a course, the user will get to the course's dashboard where they can view or edit the course units and content, view or edit its Properties, and assign or remove Users, Branches, Skills and Jobs, or view the corresponding course report through the respective tabs.

 To edit some of the details of the course in the course dashboard you can use the Edit mode button (4).
 To add some new content to the course you may use the Add content button (5) and to set up the course rules you can use the corresponding button (6).

 The Properties tab displays the basic and advanced course information (you can find out more about this here).

 The Users tab displays a listing of the users associated in the course, as either Professors or Students and their registration date.
-For each student, the Users listing also displays his course completion date, what his score was and whether he was awarded a certificate.
+For each student, the Users listing also displays the course completion date, what their score was and whether he was awarded a certificate.

-Finally, tabs Skills, Branches, Jobs shows a listing of skills, branches and jobs associated with the selected course.
+Finally, tabs Skills, Branches, Jobs shows a listing of skills, branches, and jobs associated with the selected course.
 A “skill” describes a specific knowledge or experience that is either Offered by the course (meaning that students who complete the course are assigned that skill) or “Required” by the course (meaning that students need to have that skill, perhaps by completing another course offering it, in order to take the course).
 The listing of skills can be downloaded as an Excel-compatible CSV file.